-This year an ongoing mumps outbreak has affected over 800 people, mostly in Auckland.
-So far, most have been aged 10–29 years as this age group has lower than average immunisation rates.
+An ongoing mumps outbreak affected over 800 people last year, mostly in Auckland.
+Most were aged 10–29 years – an age group that has lower than average immunisation rates.

 Here are our top tips for what you need to know about mumps and how to protect yourself and others.